nikkieverett/recipe-app/recipes/pecan-pie-cookies.md

-place on a parchment lined pan (it’s important to line it) and bake 8 minutes or until filling is just set. remove from oven and cool on a wire rack. optional place chocolate chips in a small ziploc bag (use brand name the store brands tend to leak). microwave about 15 seconds or until mostly melted. snip off a tiny corner of the baggie and drizzle chocolate over the cookies. cool until set.
+place on a parchment lined pan (it’s important to line it) and bake 8 minutes or until filling is just set. remove from oven and cool on a wire rack. optional place chocolate chips in a small ziploc bag (use brand name the store brands tend to leak). microwave about 15 seconds or until mostly melted. snip off a tiny corner of the baggie and drizzle chocolate over the cookies. cool until set.'
-ingredients: 1 prepared single pie crust homemade or purchased i used pillsbury
+ingredients: '1 prepared single pie crust homemade or purchased i used pillsbury
 2 tablespoons butter melted
 1/2 cup pecans chopped